Create charts in MS Access using custom graph types

-There is an (incorrect) rumor that charts are not supported anymore in MS Access, and that you have to export your data to Excel!
+There is a rumor that charts are not supported in MS Access, and that you have to export your data to Excel!
+I don’t know why this rumor exists, but it isn’t true!
 Here is how you can create a chart using a graph type of your choice in Access without the help of any other application.
+Just Access!

 Go to “Create” > “Blank Report” and switch to “Design View”.
 From the top menu click the “Design” option.
 From the icons right below, select and click the “Chart” icon.

 Click in the Design area of your report and drag your mouse to define the width and height of your chart.
 A dialogue opens to let you select the fields you need to include in your chart.

 After you select also the type of chart you’d like to create, arrange your fields according to the type of your chart.
 After that you can create also a legend.